 S23 is an energizing incubator for the current generation and the next one, keeping our creative community robust and evolving, producing the goods and services that move through our city’s galleries, businesses, schools, festivals, homes, and life.

 Artist Residents have 24/7 access to the studio.
 We have facilities for etching, relief, lithography, and screen printing, digital printing, and a black and white darkroom.
 Artist Residents have access to all printmaking equipment, conference and lounge spaces, a kitchenette, wireless internet, darkroom, and a community of fellow artists and craftspeople.
 For more information visit the Use the Studio page.

-Our classes offer working artists as well as beginners with hands-on, intensive instruction in various printmaking techniques.
-S23 ensures that our workshops are affordable and welcoming to learners of all levels.
-Topics range from Super 8mm film making to photolithography, from black and white photography to intaglio, from zine-making to experimental screen printing.
-S23 classes are taught by established artists from the Richmond community who bring their knowledge, expertise, and innovative approaches in the printmaking medium to the classroom environment.
-S23 also offers Field Trips and Educational Tours for schools and nonprofit organizations.
+Our workshops are affordable and welcoming to learners of all levels.
+Topics range from Super 8mm filmmaking to photolitho, black and white photography to intaglio, zine-making to experimental screen printing.
+Our instructors are established artists who bring their knowledge, expertise, and innovative approaches to the classroom.
+We also offer Field Trips & Tours for schools and nonprofits.
 For more information visit the Classes Page.

-Studio Two Three interns learn critical hands-on experience and resume-building skills by working in all aspects of S23’s operations, including gallery administration and installation, event planning, educational programming, fundraising and community outreach, and nonprofit administration.
-We believe this program is critical in developing both artistic and administrative skills in the next generation of Richmond artists.
-S23 interns have gone on to teach S23 adult classes and Second Saturday workshops, coordinate educational programming, and pursue arts administration careers.
+Our interns learn critical hands-on experience and resume-building skills by working in all aspects of S23’s operations, including gallery administration and installation, event planning, educational programming, fundraising and community outreach, and nonprofit administration.
+Our internships develop artistic and administrative skills in the next generation of Richmond artists.
 For more information visit the Internships Page.